webaverse/docs/docs/dev-guides/10-xr-details-api.md

 **Format**: an Object with keys corresponding to the event names to be received, and values being an object that is `{"type": "string"}`.
 Currently, the `type` _must_ be `string`.

-**Example**: in this example, we state that this package can receive the `reloof` event from other packages, with the payload type being a `string`.
+**Example**: in this example, we state that this package can receive the `dock` event from other packages, with the payload type being a `string`.

 _manifest.json_